 Beer Past &Present

-Present day and Beer retains a strong seafaring tradition, with skills and business handed down from family to family.
+Present day and Beer retains a strong seafaring tradition with, skills and business handed down from family to family.
 Visitors are privy to the splendid paraphernalia of the fishing industry.
 Strewn across the beach are an array of coloured wooden boats, traditional nets, winches and rope.
-There is no harbour and therefore it is a common sight to see boats winched up the beach, enabling passers-by a close up of the catch of the day.
-This local produce is sold within Beer and Belmont House is a loyal and regular customer so you will be sure to taste some of the seasonal produce.
+There is no harbour and, therefore, it is a common sight to see boats winched up the beach, enabling passers-by a clos- up of the catch of the day.
+This local produce is sold within Beer and, Belmont House is a loyal and regular customer so, you will be sure to taste some of the seasonal produce.

 Beer is a natural suntrap and views across the bay from the Jubilee Gardens are breathtaking with sheer cliff faces and stunning seascapes.

 Beer has even been used as the location for a Midsummer Murders series, Down Among The Dead, with John Nettles with, The French Lieutenant's Woman being filmed around the corner in Lyme Regis.
 ITV's Broadchurch series with David Tennant &Olivia Colman, was filmed also in the area at West Bay, where Nick Berry also filmed Habour Lights.

 Here is a list of some of our favourite things to do, giving you the '"ocal experience" which, will be unforgettable.
 You will be sure to return!

 Fish and chips on the beach here in Beer: